 Malignant haematology is the term used to describe the treatment of different types of cancer that affect the blood, bone marrow or lymphatic system.
-The three main groups of this type of cancer are leukemia, lymphoma and myeloma.
+The three main groups of this type of cancer are:

 At Nova Healthcare our consultants are experts in the treatment of all kinds of haematological cancers.
 We are able to offer a comprehensive and integrated service, which is underpinned by a multi-disciplinary approach to treatment, placing the patient and their individual needs at the forefront of all that we do.

-Further information about cancers of the blood and lymphatic system can be accessed through the Macmillan Cancer Care website or by downloading the booklets to the right.
+Further information about cancers of the blood and lymphatic system can be accessed through the Macmillan Cancer Care website or by downloading the booklets below.